judeharis/axi_mlir/README.md

 Install clang-10 clang++-10 and lld-10.

-Execute the folowing commands where you want to have a copy of the LLVM project:
+Execute the following commands where you want to have a copy of the LLVM project:

 ## Instructions